-Building on the stakeholder engagement efforts initiated in Step 1.2, the key actors described in Box 2 should formalize their collaboration through the development of a multistakeholder body responsible for co-designing the main elements of the JI (Box 3).
+Building on the stakeholder engagement efforts initiated in Step 1.2, the key actors should formalize their collaboration through the development of a multistakeholder body responsible for co-designing the main elements of the JI (Box 3).
 Engagement might include developing a communication plan with stakeholders who initially chose not to be directly involved in the JI.